 Wendy threw an article at me last week and said, “Respond to this for me,” and went back to mothering.
 Wow, what an article.
 It said women like Wendy makes the author want to throw up.
 Why?
 Because of motherhood.

 Two years ago, my mom didn’t know how to turn on a computer.
 Now she is a daily blogger with 631 blog posts to date.
 Would you like to learn how to do this?

 I may be the only 40-something Christian parent who thinks Justin Bieber is worth believing in.
 Even after his Lamborghini/DUI scandal.
 Hear me out on this, else we might as well throw our youth to the wolves.

 Now this is how the arguments for life will persuade people to the pro-life position.
 Notice how Lila shapes every attempt to marginalize her position back to the more convincing, compassionate respect for human life.
 While the president of NARAL made only arguments that her pro-choice community would accept, Lila made appeals that only the coarsest person would deny.

 Watch for yourself.
 I believe this is perhaps the most convincing pro-life debate I’ve ever seen.

 Personally, one of my favorite historical leaders is Martin Luther King Jr. Here’s why: he pressed a most radical hypothesis beyond a boundary that I personally have reasoned, and the test ended up true.
-I have had to accept his results in several personal conflicts in my life.

 We hadn’t been to Minnesota in the winter for 14 years.
 We just had to do a snowman. (iphone 4S)